top of page

 Two Cases That Changed Everything

-• One month later, March 2023: severe crisis (body pain, bloating, insomnia, loss of memory for 2+ months,)
+• One month later, in March 2023, she experienced a severe crisis (body pain, bloating, insomnia, and memory loss for over two months).

-• Two years later: Another crisis that nearly killed her
+• Two years later, she faced another crisis that nearly took her life.

 The cycling had been warning us all along.

-• Crashes into Four Lows, then goes back up
+• He crashes into Four Lows, then goes back up.

-• Na/K rarely swings above 2.5 — stuck at a dangerous level below 1.0
+• Na/K rarely swings above 2.5, remaining stuck at a dangerous level below 1.0.

 I fear he's heading toward the same crisis as the 88-year-old.